Test engineer: Yield maintenance

 In addition, yields will show if another process needs to be introduced (e.g., because processes already used cannot capture certain test errors).
-Yields can also decide if an existing test process can be trimmed down (step-wise or time-wise) or even fully eliminated.
+Yields can also decide if an existing test process can be trimmed down (step-wise or time-wise) or even eliminated.
 E.g., if the ESS errors can be captured during the 3rd hour, test time can be cut down from a normal 24 hours down to maybe 4.
 Or if a process consistently yields 100% during a 15-month period, teams can get together and decide to eliminate that process at all.

 Test automation

 Test automation refers to the automation of the process to test a product through the use of machines.
 Depending on the product, the machines that we are referring to could mean a combination of Automatic Test Equipment (ATE), handler, interface board, and test program that drives the ATE, as with the case of the IC chip testing.

 Test automation is a big part of a test engineer's job.

 The whole intention of automating the test is as follows: